 4. Questionnaire pilot

-The questionnaire was trialled amongst a small student peer-group (n=10) to gain feedback about its style of presentation, ease of use, the clarity of the questions and statements, the quality of the introduction, the length of time it took to complete, any issues that had arisen in the way it had displayed in the web-browser used, and to elicit any other comments that might Indicate that a review or partial review would be necessary before deployment to the target audience.
+The questionnaire was trialled amongst a small group of students (n=10) local to the researcher to gain feedback about its style of presentation, ease of use, the clarity of the questions and statements, the quality of the introduction, the length of time it took to complete, any issues that had arisen in the way it had displayed in the web-browser used, and to elicit any other comments that might indicate that a review or partial review would be necessary before deployment to the target audience.
 The outcome of this pilot indicated that other than some minor wording changes, no amendments were required.

 3.4 Data processing summary

 Questionnaire responses were received by e-mail and identified from the data as being either submitted from a student with declared dyslexia or from a student with no declared dyslexia.
 Subsequently, raw data were transferred into Excel for initial inspection.
-A Dyslexia Index was calculated for each respondent using the weighted mean average process applied to the 20 scale-items, developed at the design stage of the Dx Profiler in the light of the analysis of the pilot study (see Appendix 8.1(I)).
+A Dyslexia Index was calculated for each respondent using the weighted mean average process applied to the 20 scale-items, developed at the design stage of the Dx Profiler in the light of the analysis of the data captured from the validation poll (see sub-section 3.3(2)/III/2 above).
 Students from the non-dyslexic group whose Dyslexia Index exceeded Dx = 592.5 were categorized as quasi-dyslexic (see sub-section 4.## for the discriminating rationale).
 Each respondent’s ABC score was calculated using a non-weighted mean average of the 24 scale-item responses which each offered a range from 0 to 100, leading to an output of 0 < ABC < 100.
 (Fig 9).

 The complete datapool was transferred into SPSS v24 (IBM Corp, 2016) for further analysis. .